carlos-gutier/beautiful-jekyll/_posts/2019-07-31-app-to-identify-prescription-pills-from-images.md

                 WHERE """
 ```

-After quering our database we would post our results in a Flask application on [AWS EC2](https://aws.amazon.com/ec2/) as an endpoint that developers could use for their work:
+After quering our database we would post our results in a Flask application on [AWS EC2](https://aws.amazon.com/ec2/) as an endpoint of our work for the developers:

 ```python
 # _____ imports _____________